Biodiversity

 Biodiversity encompasses the variety of species, habitats, and genetic resources and is central to the functioning of ecosystems.
 Current data show a significant decline in this diversity, caused in part by habitat loss, climate change, invasive species, pollution, and overexploitation.
 This page provides information on the importance, status, and development of biodiversity, as well as scientific approaches to its conservation.

-Butterflies, birds, bees, fish, plants—the diversity of animal and plant species has declined dramatically worldwide in recent years.
-In the coming decades, up to one million species are at risk of extinction worldwide, warns the World Biodiversity Council (IPBES) in its “Global Status Report on Biodiversity” from May 2019.
-This decline is leading to the loss of goods, services, and values for humans—it threatens our entire ecosystem.
+Butterflies, birds, bees, fish, orchids – the diversity of animal and plant species has declined sharply in recent years.
+Over the coming decades, the world risks the further loss of up to one million species globally, warns the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) in its “Global Assessment Report on Biodiversity” of May 2019.
+This decline not only leads to the loss of benefits for humans – it threatens our global ecosystem.
+The 2024 Biodiversity Fact Check also highlights the dramatic state of biodiversity in Germany.

 Learn more